 Positive playtimes for migrant and refugee children

 Research shows that bringing migrant and refugee children and their families together for culturally appropriate, fun and safe playgroups can significantly improve a child’s mental health and wellbeing, as well as help them to transition into school with more confidence.
-Groups like these can also build parenting skills and develop the social networks of families who share similar life experiences.
+Groups like these can also build parenting skills and develop the social networks with families who share similar life experiences.

 Why multicultural playgroups are so important

-Save the Children’s It Takes a Village program
+54 reasons’ It Takes a Village program